 There are scent glands on the forehead at the base of the antlers, on the legs, and between the hooves of the hind legs.

-There are also some pre-orbital glands just below the eyes.
+There are also some pre-orbital glands just below the eyes of the deer.

 Only males have antlers.
 These are lost each spring, and regrow again in time for the summer rut.
 Typically males have antlers that have a total of 6 tines, but young or weak animals may have antlers with less.